-THIS SERVICE PROVIDER CONDUCT POLICY ("CONDUCT POLICY") IS AGREED BETWEEN ZONES, INC., OR ITS AFFILIATE, WHICHEVER IS THE BUYER OF SERVICES ("BUYER"), AND THE ENTITY FROM WHICH BUYER IS PURCHASING ("PROVIDER") ONE (1) OR MORE PROFESSIONAL SERVICES ("SERVICES") TO BE PERFORMED FOR THE BENEFIT OF BUYER OR A BUYER CUSTOMER ("CUSTOMER") UNDER BOTH AN "AGREEMENT" (MEANING EITHER A WRITTEN AGREEMENT BETWEEN BUYER AND PROVIDER OR THE WRITTEN GOVERNING TERMS AND CONDITIONS) AND ANY ASSOCIATED "TRANSACTION DOCUMENT" (MEANING A PURCHASE ORDER OR STATEMENT OF WORK), WHICH TOGETHER EXCLUSIVELY GOVERN SUCH SERVICES EFFECTIVE ON THE EARLIER OF THE DATE WHEN SUCH TRANSACTION DOCUMENT IS "EXECUTED" (MEANING, WITH RESPECT TO A PURCHASE ORDER, THE DATE ON WHICH SUCH PURCHASE ORDER IS ACCEPTED BY PROVIDER, AND WITH RESPECT TO A STATEMENT OF WORK, THE DATE THAT IS IDENTIFIED AS THE EFFECTIVE DATE OF SUCH STATEMENT OF WORK, OR IN THE ABSENCE OF SUCH IDENTIFIED EFFECTIVE DATE, WHEN THE STATEMENT OF WORK IS COUNTERSIGNED) AND THE DATE WHEN PROVIDER INITIATES PERFORMANCE UNDER A TRANSACTION DOCUMENT ("POLICY EFFECTIVE DATE").
+THIS SERVICE PROVIDER CONDUCT POLICY ("CONDUCT POLICY") IS AGREED BETWEEN ZONES, LLC, OR ITS AFFILIATE, WHICHEVER IS THE BUYER OF SERVICES ("BUYER"), AND THE ENTITY FROM WHICH BUYER IS PURCHASING ("PROVIDER") ONE (1) OR MORE PROFESSIONAL SERVICES ("SERVICES") TO BE PERFORMED FOR THE BENEFIT OF BUYER OR A BUYER CUSTOMER ("CUSTOMER") UNDER BOTH AN "AGREEMENT" (MEANING EITHER A WRITTEN AGREEMENT BETWEEN BUYER AND PROVIDER OR THE WRITTEN GOVERNING TERMS AND CONDITIONS) AND ANY ASSOCIATED "TRANSACTION DOCUMENT" (MEANING A PURCHASE ORDER OR STATEMENT OF WORK), WHICH TOGETHER EXCLUSIVELY GOVERN SUCH SERVICES EFFECTIVE ON THE EARLIER OF THE DATE WHEN SUCH TRANSACTION DOCUMENT IS "EXECUTED" (MEANING, WITH RESPECT TO A PURCHASE ORDER, THE DATE ON WHICH SUCH PURCHASE ORDER IS ACCEPTED BY PROVIDER, AND WITH RESPECT TO A STATEMENT OF WORK, THE DATE THAT IS IDENTIFIED AS THE EFFECTIVE DATE OF SUCH STATEMENT OF WORK, OR IN THE ABSENCE OF SUCH IDENTIFIED EFFECTIVE DATE, WHEN THE STATEMENT OF WORK IS COUNTERSIGNED) AND THE DATE WHEN PROVIDER INITIATES PERFORMANCE UNDER A TRANSACTION DOCUMENT ("POLICY EFFECTIVE DATE").
 THIS CONDUCT POLICY IS INCORPORATED BY THIS REFERENCE INTO THE AGREEMENT AND ANY TRANSACTION DOCUMENT EXECUTED AFTER THE DATE WHEN THIS CONDUCT POLICY IS POSTED ON THIS WEBSITE.
 FROM TIME TO TIME, BUYER MAY AMEND THIS CONDUCT POLICY IN ITS SOLE DISCRETION, POSTING THE AMENDED CONDUCT POLICY ON THIS WEBSITE WITHOUT PRIOR NOTICE, AND ANY SUCH AMENDMENTS OF THE CONDUCT POLICY SHALL BE INCORPORATED INTO THE AGREEMENT AND SHALL BE BINDING ON THE PARTIES TO THE AGREEMENT; PROVIDED THAT THE VERSION OF THIS CONDUCT POLICY THAT APPEARS ON THIS WEBSITE AT THE TIME A TRANSACTION DOCUMENT IS EXECUTED SHALL BE BINDING WITH RESPECT TO THE SERVICES PERFORMED UNDER SUCH TRANSACTION DOCUMENT.

 IN THE EVENT OF A CONFLICT BETWEEN THIS CONDUCT POLICY AND THE AGREEMENT, THIS CONDUCT POLICY SHALL PREVAIL.
 IN THE EVENT OF A CONFLICT BETWEEN THE TRANSACTION DOCUMENT AND THIS CONDUCT POLICY, THIS CONDUCT POLICY SHALL PREVAIL; PROVIDED THAT CONFLICTING TERMS AND CONDITIONS IN A STATEMENT OF WORK THAT EXPRESSLY STATE THAT THEY SUPERSEDE CERTAIN SPECIFIED PROVISIONS OF THIS CONDUCT POLICY SHALL PREVAIL WITH RESPECT TO THE SERVICES UNDER ONLY THAT CERTAIN STATEMENT OF WORK.